Gowee/telegram-user-tracker/README.md

 * `/list_admins`: Request to display a list of admins.
 * `/elevate {TARGET_USER}`: Elevate an admin.
 * `/lift {TARGET_USER}`: Lift the privileges of a existing admin.
+* `/export_tracked`: Export the tracking list as JSON, for data migrations between versions
+* `/import_tracked`: Import the tracking list in JSON, for data migrations between versions

 Where `TARGET_USER` can be:
 * a username with or without @;